microbiome/OMA/04_containers.md

 ```

 To illustrate the use of multiple assays, the relative abundance data can be
-calcualted and stored along the original count data using `relAbundanceCounts`.
+calculated and stored along the original count data using `relAbundanceCounts`.

 ```r